 UK tax relief for creative industries will go in full effect starting April 2013, with video games at the forefront, according to UK chancellor George Osborne. £15 million are set aside for tax breaks over the next year, along with £35 million the year after that.

-“Following consultation on their design, the government will ensure that the reliefs are among the most generous in the world by offering a payable tax credit for all three reliefs worth 25 per cent of qualifying expenditure,” a treasury statement said.
+The tax reliefs are structured to provide significant financial benefits to developers.
 Any developer who fulfills requirements will be able to “choose between an additional deduction at a rate of 100 per cent of enhanceable expenditure or a payable tax credit at a rate of 25 per cent of qualifying losses surrendered”.
+This flexibility allows companies to optimize their financial planning based on their specific circumstances, whether they are in a profit-making phase or incurring losses during development.

 Source Games Industry International